 How common is anxiety?

-Anxiety is one of the most common problems experienced by children and young people.
+Anxiety is one of the most common challenges experienced by tamariki and rangatahi.
 Both boys and girls are affected.
 Sometimes the anxiety can be greater than that of their peers and interfere with the young person's life - how they manage on a day-to-day basis.
 This may be a sign that an 'anxiety disorder' is developing and treatment for this may be necessary.

 What causes anxiety?